pm4py/pm4py-core/docs/source/api.rst

   * :meth:`pm4py.openai.abstract_event_stream`; provides an abstraction of the (last) events of the stream related to a traditional event log
   * :meth:`pm4py.openai.abstract_petri_net`; provides the abstraction of a Petri net

+The following methods can be executed directly against the OpenAI APIs:

+  * :meth:`pm4py.openai.execute_prompt`; executes a prompt against OpenAI, returning the response as string

 Basic Connectors (:mod:`pm4py.connectors`)